Components

 player.use(sprite("big-butterfly"));

-use the GameObjRaw.unuse()
+tag?
+You can use the GameObjRaw.unuse()

 Getting Components

-For example, when you assign a pos()
+For example, when you add a pos()

 , you can access the pos